 Remember to Shop Small

-Based on my interactions with these three small business owners, I can attest to their commitment to the community and their gratitude to their loyal customer base in Hendricks County.
+Based on my interactions with these small business owners, I can attest to their commitment to the community and their gratitude to their loyal customer base in Hendricks County.
 Please continue supporting these amazing alternative grocery stores and all the small businesses that make Hendricks County a great place to call home and visit.